openstack/vitrage/doc/source/contributor/mistral-config.rst

    .. code:: yaml

-    - scenario:
-        condition: host_down_alarm_on_host
+    scenarios:
+      - condition: host_down_alarm [on] host
         actions:
-            action:
-                action_type: execute_mistral
-                properties:
+          - execute_mistral:
              workflow: evacuate_host      # mandatory.
 The name of the workflow to be executed
+             input:
-                    hostname: host1              # optional.
+               host_name: host1      # optional.
 A list of properties to be passed to the workflow